Daria Sadkova: 2023–24 season

 Sadkova began competing at senior domestic competitions during the 2023–24 season.
 She won a bronze medal at the fourth stage of the Russian Grand Prix, behind Sofia Muravieva and Alina Gorbacheva.
 Then at the fifth stage of the Russian Grand Prix, she won the silver medal behind Kseniia Sinitsyna.
 At her first senior Russian Championships, she finished in eighth place after mistakes in the short program.
 She then placed fifth in the Russian Cup Final.

-2024–25 season
+2024–25 season: National silver medal

+Daria alongside fellow medalists Adeliia Petrosian (middle) and Alina Gorbacheva (right) at the 2025 Russian Figure Skating Championships.

 Sadkova won the bronze medal at the second stage of the Russian Grand Prix.
 She then won the silver medal at the fourth stage of the Russian Grand Prix, behind Adeliia Petrosian, after performing two clean quadruple toe loops in the free skate.
 At the Russian Championships, she crashed into the side of the rink and fell during the short program, finishing fifth.
 She then jumped up the rankings to win the silver medal behind Petrosian after performing two clean quadruple toe loops in the free skate.
 She then finished sixth at the Russian Cup Final after falling on a quadruple toe loop and a triple Lutz in the free skate.

+2025–26 season

+Daria was assigned to two stages of the Russian Grand Prix.
+She won the gold medal in Omsk, and silver in Kazan.
+In December, at the 2026 Russian Championships, despite finishing 4th in the short program, Daria dropped to 14th overall after struggling in the free skate segment.
+Following nationals, Daria shared she had ongoing injuries in her leg and foot.
+At the Russian Jumping Championship in February, she reported to have re-injured the same leg while attempting a quadruple jump.

+In early March, Daria placed second and won the silver medal at the 2026 Russian Grand Prix final.

+2026–27 season

+On 30 June 2026, the International Skating Union announced that figure skaters from Russia and Belarus would be allowed to compete at international competitions as Individual Neutral Athletes (AINs).
+Each of these skaters are be required to undergo an individual assessment conducted by the ISU Council to determine whether they meet the criteria for neutral status.
+Sadkova's application was approved, making her eligible to compete internationally as a neutral athlete.